News

 Submission process

 Papers must be submitted electronically via by the defined deadline (see important dates below) on EasyChair: https://easychair.org/my/conference?conf=ide2025.
+If your paper is accepted, the list of authors cannot be changed but mistakes in the author names can be fixed.
+Titles can be changed with the approval of the program chairs.
 At least one author of each accepted paper should register for the workshop and present the paper in the workshop.
 If you have any questions, do not hesitate to contact the proceedings chair for any inquiries (see contacts below).

-The official publication date of the workshop proceedings is the date the proceedings are made available by IEEE.
+The official publication date is the date the proceedings are made available in the ACM or IEEE Digital Libraries.
 This date may be up to two weeks prior to the first day of ICSE 2025.
 The official publication date affects the deadline for any patent filings related to published work.

 Important dates